apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

       fs.delete(dest, recursive = True)
     fs.rename(src.getPath, dest)
   else :
-    # destination is directory, choose action on source type
+    # src is directory, choose action on dest type
-    if src.isDirectory :
     if not toStat is None :
       if not toStat.isDirectory :
         # Destination exists and is not a directory
         fs.delete(dest)
         fs.rename(src.getPath(), dest)
       else :
         # Destination exists and is a directory
         # merge all children under destination directory
         for child in fs.listStatus(src.getPath) :
           mergePathsV1(fs, child, dest + child.getName)
     else :
       # destination does not exist
       fs.rename(src.getPath(), dest)
 ```

-## v2 commit algorithm
+## The v2 Commit Algorithm

 The v2 algorithm directly commits task output into the destination directory.